 How To Fix Cracked Concrete

 There a few types of concrete crack filler: You can use a concrete patch material, concrete resurfacing material or you can mix portland and sand together along with some water and a small amount of bonding agent.
 If you are planning on staining the concrete after you have patched it, make sure to use a cementitious product to perform the patches and you are going to want to create a test board and compare with the existing concrete, which is outlined in the next section.

 If you are sealing the hairline cracks after staining the concrete indoors, you should also apply a coat of wax.
-This wax is your “sacrificial” coat, it will ensure that you won’t have to reseal the concrete in the future, you will just have to apply more wax.
+This wax is your "sacrificial" coat, it will ensure that you won't have to reseal the concrete in the future, you will just have to apply more wax.
 This is less information on how to fix concrete cracks and more a concrete acid staining best practice.

 Staining Patched Concrete

 You can still stain concrete that you have patched up, but there are a few things to keep in mind.
-First, as mentioned above, you need to make sure that you have filled the concrete with a cementitious type product and not a silicone or caulking material.
+First, as mentioned above, you need to make sure that you have filled the concrete with a cementitious type product and not a silicone or caulking material before staining cracked concrete.
 Before that though, we recommend putting some of the patching material on a piece of plywood or stiff cardboard, to make a sample board.
 You would purchase a small amount of every one of the different patching materials available at your local home improvement or lumber store.
 Mix each material as directed on its label, and put a small amount, a few inches square or so on the board or cardboard.
 Let them all dry for at least a few days, or as directed on their labels.
 Then you can do some color tests.
 Do a concrete stain color test on your concrete in an out of the way place and stain the patch samples that you made and compare to see if they are the same.
 If the patch material stained lighter, then try applying a second coat of stain to see if it will blend in better.

 Design of Cracked or Patched Concrete